plant2002/pik-app/README.md

 - [x]	data for fns for specific date
 - [x]	data for fns date_from/date_to
-- [x]	export all data about fns with specific error
+- [x]	export all data about fns with specific error Basic functions:

-<h3>MAKE SURE IT'S BULLETPROOF (SUCH AS MAKING SURE THAT THEY CAN'T INSERT BIGGER NUMBER IN FN_FROM AND SMALLER NUMBER IN FN_TO BECAUSE IT MAKES THE WHOLE THING INCORRECT!!!!)</h3>

-currently done:

-- cleaning up CSV
+- [x] cleaning up CSV
-- database
+- [x] database
-- connecting DB to python
+- [x] connecting DB to python
-- main page of GUI
+- [x] main page of GUI
-- GUI is okay now
+- [x] GUI is okay now
-- GUI connect to other frames works okay, all in one file though (GUI2.py) since the links weren't working as they should in multiple files.
+- [x] GUI connect to other frames works okay, all in one file though (GUI2.py) since the links weren't working as they should in multiple files.
-- uploading csv files to a folder 'uploads'
+- [x] uploading csv files to a folder 'uploads'
-- importing into DB (all works and gets inserted.
+- [x] importing into DB (all works and gets inserted.
 Failures only when a new code is detected)
-- moving csv after it was processed
+- [x] moving csv after it was processed
-- reimporting works and rewrites the rows in the database
+- [x] reimporting works and rewrites the rows in the database

 https://www.figma.com/file/sVt59DgmlymZQrweML1bTM/Pik-app?type=design&node-id=36-27&mode=design&t=1rqOvimrYzFkVntX-0 tkdesigner notes: